How-to Guide

 Want to integrate in-app chat but don't know where to start?
 This article covers everything from use cases, benefits implementation strategy and features that make up a good in-app chat system. .

-What is In-App Chat?
+What is in-app chat?

 In-app chat, is a fairly intuitive but often confused term as the essence of what it is could change depending on the product or business use case that it is built for.